datadryad/dryad-app/documentation/api_submission.md

 ## Add data file(s) to your dataset

+You may upload multiple files for your dataset.
+Only all direct file uploads or all URLs may be used within a single submission.
+But you may create a new version of the submission with another batch of files to use a different method of getting them into the system.

+### Direct file upload

 Find a file on your file system to upload, get its path and determine its Content-Type.
 You would send it to the server like the example below by changing the file\_path and content\_type values.

-You may upload multiple files for your dataset.
+For direct file uploads, do a PUT to {{url-domain-name}}/api/datasets/{{doi_encoded}}/files/{{filename-encoded}} and the body being sent would be the binary file.
+Set the HTTP "Content-Description" header to add a short description.
+Set the HTTP Content-Type appropriately for the file type (for example image/jpeg).

 ```bash
 curl --data-binary "@</path/to/my/file>" -i -X PUT "https://<domain-name>/api/datasets/<encoded-doi>/files/<encoded-file-name>" -H "Authorization: Bearer <token>" -H "Content-Type: <mime-type>" -H "Accept: application/json"